Ethra8/candlelight-worlds/README.md

 - [X] View my booking after sending the booking form.
 - [X] Update or delete my booking/s.
 - [X] View confirmation message on the site for every action taken.

+## SITE OWNER STORIES
+As a site owner, the following functionalities have been included on this site:
+- [X] Add, update or delete worlds directly from the Admin.
+- [X] Style the font size and display of each world's details page

 ## USER PROFILES